Revolut vs Monzo – which is best?

 If you want to withdraw cash abroad, both Revolut and Monzo have restrictions on fee-free cash withdrawals but Revolut is cheaper if you exceed the limit, only charging 2% per transaction compared to Monzo's 3%.
 This limit is increased if you sign up for a paid plan with Revolut or Monzo.

 The other difference between the two is the exchange rate that they use when spending abroad.
-Revolut uses the Interbank rate while Monzo uses the Mastercard rate.
+Revolut uses its own real-time exchange rate while Monzo uses the Mastercard rate.
 More information on spending abroad with both cards can be found above in the 'Revolut vs Monzo - spending abroad' section.

 Ultimately, Monzo is likely to be the better option if you want a UK current account with protection via the FSCSRevolut is an excellent alternative, however, particularly useful if you are heading abroad.